-Roman numerals indicating chords of the major scale
+Roman numerals indicating chords of minor and major scales

 In musical theory, the supertonic is the second degree of a diatonic scale—the scale that consists of seven notes per octave.
 A triad rooted in the supertonic note is called the supertonic chord which is indicated by a Roman numeral "II" if the chord is major or "ii" if the chord is minor.

 The supertonic chord quite often appears in popular songs written in the major mode while in classical music the supertonic is an essential element of cadences that ends the entire work or its section.

 In the major mode, the supertonic is a minor chord and its use is not burdened with any particular difficulties as the chord can appear both in the root position and in any of its inversions.

 In the minor mode, certain inconveniences arise with the usage of the supertonic since the chord is diminished and rarely performs in its root position.
 The dissonant sound of the diminished supertonic chord gave rise to a tendency of lowering the second degree of the minor scale in order to turn the supertonic chord into a major one.
 The practice of alteration of the second degree came from the Phrygian mode, and the major chord built on the lowered second-degree chord is called the Neapolitan chord.